 NYSCADV's "Because We're Dads"

 The NYS Coalition Against Domestic Violence (NYSCADV) recognizes the impact fathers and father figures have on promoting women's rights, gender equality, and healthy relationships.
 Fathers play a significant role in the lives of their children and have the opportunity to influence attitudes and behaviors that support healthy and equitable relationships premised on respect, consent and nonviolence.
-To highlight the impact that fathers and father figures have on our lives NYSCADV, in collaboration with consultant Rus Funk, who also works with North Atlantic MenEngage Network (NAMEN), announces the launch of Because We’re Dads: Reaching and Mobilizing Fathers to Promote Gender Equality.
-Over the coming months, we’ll be providing additional tools, resources and opportunities; as well as convening and learning from dads.
+To highlight the impact that fathers and father figures have on our lives NYSCADV, in collaboration with consultant Rus Funk, who has been working for more than 20 years on efforts to engage and mobilize men and boys is pleased to present Because We’re Dads: Reaching and Mobilizing Fathers to Promote Gender Equality.

 For additional initiatives, campaigns and resources for engaging men and boys in primary prevention strategies, check out our Engaging Men and Boys prevention toolkit page.